 - Free shuttle transportation to the Disneyland Resort, which is located just a half-mile away

-- Spacious rooms with accomodations (crib or roll-away bed, upon request) for additional guests
+- Spacious rooms with accommodations (crib or roll-away bed, upon request) for additional guests

 - Free Wi-Fi in all rooms and lobby